 (a) "Base Station" means a structure or equipment at a fixed location that enables wireless communications between user equipment and a communications network.
-The term does not include a Tower or any equipment associated with a Tower.
+The term does not include a Pole, Tower or Support Structure, or any equipment associated with a Pole, Tower or Support Structure.